 The meat for the recipe is typically simmered for an extended period in the sauce to make a delicious and flavor-packed meal for everyone to enjoy.

-- Scrape the pan: Add the wine while scraping the bottom of the pan with a wooden spoon.
+- Deglaze the pan: Add wine while scraping the bottom of the pan with a wooden spoon.
 This will loosen the flavorful brown bits stuck to the pan.

 - Nestle the chicken: Add the chicken and the accumulated chicken juices to the pot.
 Nestle the chicken pieces down into the vegetable mixture.
 This will make sure the chicken is fully covered and will allow for the best flavors.